-Like many things having to do with the World Beard and Moustache Championships, the history of the event is shrouded in controversy.
-The Italian delegation claims that the first championships took place in Northern Italy in the early 1970′s, but today’s affair is directly traceable to an event organized in 1990 and hosted by the First Höfener Beard Club (1.
+Like many things having to do with the sport of international bearding, the history of the sport is shrouded in controversy.
+One Italian group claims that it held the first championships in Northern Italy in the early 1970′s, it seems more likely that modern competitive bearding an event began with a 1990 event organized and hosted by the First Höfener Beard Club (1.
 Höfener Bartclub) in its hometown Höfen/Enz, Germany, a small village in the Black Forest.
 In 1995, the same club hosted the second World Beard and Moustache Championships in the nearby city of Pforzheim.

 The United States became the world’s new facial hair super power, capturing twelve world championship titles out of eighteen categories plus overall at the World Beard and Moustache Championships in Anchorage, Alaska on May 23, 2009.
 Possessing home field advantage, the USA was able to dethrone Germany which had dominated this competition since its inception.

-Hometown favorite and Beard Team USA member David Traver was crowned overall champ, having styled his beard to resemble an Alaska snowshoe which earned him top honors in the freestle full beard category.
+Hometown favorite and Beard Team USA member David Traver was crowned overall champ, having styled his beard to resemble an Alaska snowshoe which earned him top honors in the freestyle full beard category.
 Meanwhile Germany’s Karl-Heinz Hille’s elaborate moustache earned him second.
 San Franciscan Jack Passion placed third with his long, red natural beard.
 The winners took home engraved gold pans.